Medical expert of the article

 - uncertain, unsteady movements;

-- slowing of mimic reactions;
+- slowing down of facial reactions;

-- slowing down mental processes;
+- slowing down of mental processes;

 - deterioration of cognitive processes.